Interested in the best day trips from Rome, Italy? Look no further! Here is the ultimate list of the very best day trips from Rome.

 Time: 2 hours and a half

-This resolutely Holy town in Umbria is definitely not an off-the-beaten path, but definitely worth the trip from Rome!
+This resolutely Holy town in Umbria is definitely not an off-the-beaten-path, but definitely worth the trip from Rome!

 Famed for the St Francis Basilica and the masterpieces of Giotto and Cimabue, it has been a pilgrimage destination for centuries.

 Besides the many religious sites to take in on your trip to Assisi, it is also just a gorgeous medieval town to wander.
 Take the time to visit the Rocca Maggiore (a medieval fortified structure that sits up high above the town) and the Roman Amphitheatre ruins.
 Visiting stunning Assisi is among the best things to do in Umbria, Italy.

 How far from Rome?